 Your implant choice will include size, shape, profile, and core material, all of which will have an impact on how they look and feel after surgery.
 Click each box for more information.

 As you can see, there is much to choose when deciding on which implant is best suited for you.
 Dr. Cooper will help in your decision, but only to achieve the results that are in line with your cosmetic goals.

 To reduce the risk of visible scarring, Dr. Cooper keeps the incisions short.
 Here are three locations he uses for breast augmentation:

 Dr. Cooper will perform a small incision at the bottom edge of the areola (pigmented skin around the nipple), resulting in less scarring that typically fades into the skin tone.
 This incision technique is perfect for saline implants that don’t require a longer incision.
 Dr. Cooper inserts the silicone implant shell first, then fills it when it’s in position.

 Dr. Cooper performs this incision off the breast, within the armpit.
-This technique is perfect for the woman who doesn’t want any scarring on her chest.
+This technique is perfect for a woman who doesn’t want any scarring on her chest.
 However, this placement provides no direct view of the breast pocket for insertion.

 Your breast augmentation recovery will partly be determined by factors including age, breast size, skin elasticity, physical condition, and hormone levels.
 Here’s a brief timeline of a typical recovery:

 Once Dr. Cooper completes your surgery, you will wake up in our recovery room under close observation from our surgical team.